subho406/OmniNet/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 *OmniNet* is the first-ever truly universal architecture for multi-modal multi-task learning.
 A single OmniNet architecture can encode multiple inputs from almost any real-life domain (text, image, video) and is capable of asynchronous multi-task learning across a wide range of tasks.
+The *OmniNet* architecture consists multiple sub-networks called the neural peripherals, used to encode domain specific inputs as spatio-temporal representations, connected to a common central neural network called the Central Neural Processor (CNP).
+The CNP implements a Transformer based universal spatio-temporal encoder and a multi-task decoder.

 This repository contains the official Pytorch implementation for <a href="https://github.com/cognibit/Text-Normalization-Demo/blob/master/notebooks/Text%20Normalization%20Demo.ipynb">OmniNet: A unified architecture for multi-modal multi-task learning</a> (Pramanik et al).
 The paper demonstrates a single instance of *OmniNet* jointly trained to perform the tasks of part-of-speech tagging, image captioning, visual question answering and video activity recognition.
 We also open source the pre-trained models to be able to reproduce the results demonstrated in the paper.